wkhere/stackless/Doc/library/os.rst

    Open a new pseudo-terminal pair.
 Return a pair of file descriptors ``(master, slave)`` for the pty and the tty, respectively.
 For a (slightly) more portable approach, use the :mod:`pty` module.

    Availability: some flavors of Unix.

 .. function:: pipe()

    Create a pipe.
 Return a pair of file descriptors ``(r, w)`` usable for reading and writing, respectively.

    Availability: Unix, Windows.

 .. function:: read(fd, n)

    Read at most *n* bytes from file descriptor *fd*.
-Return a string containing the bytes read.
-If the end of the file referred to by *fd* has been reached, an empty string is returned.
+Return a bytestring containing the bytes read.
+If the end of the file referred to by *fd* has been reached, an empty bytes object is returned.

    Availability: Unix, Windows.

    .. note::